crholliday/iota-prom-exporter/README.md

 * Added confirmation time and confirmation rate tracking.
 This is accomplished by storing firstSeen and confirmed dates for txs in a [LevelDB](https://github.com/level/level) that resides in a folder /db.
 A Prometheus histogram is collected on confirmation times and provides bucketing results in the new dashboard.
 This facilitate other future enhancements but I want to test the LevelDB for a while before adding more to it.
 There is also a pruning routine added to remove txs older than X days.
 The config flags for this are in the new config-template.js file.
 * Fixed some bugs and added some minor error handling enhancements
 * Major changes to the dashboard to include relevenat stats from the Confirmation Time/Rate collection
+* Added 3 new API calls: getHistogram() which returns the histogram based on the buckets in the config file. getSeenButNotConfirmed() returns a count of all txs that have a seenDate but no confirmedDate as well as the avg time ago of all of these txs. pruneDB() which prunes the db based on the config values.
+These are all found at http://localhost:9311/[apiCall]

 ### January 21, 2018
 * added a flag to determine if market info should be pulled.
 If you don't want IOT to BTC/ETH data pulled in, set this flag to false.